AFLplusplus/AFLplusplus/README.md

 When testing libraries, you need to find or write a simple program that reads data from stdin or from a file and passes it to the tested library.
-In such a case, it is essential to link this executable against a static version of the instrumented library, or to make sure that the correct .so file is loaded at runtime (usually by setting `LD_LIBRARY_PATH`).
+In such a case, it is essential to link this executable against a static version of the instrumented library or to make sure that the correct .so file is loaded at runtime (usually by setting `LD_LIBRARY_PATH`).
 The simplest option is a static build, usually possible via: